-Nasi lemak refers to a beloved Malay dish consisting of fragrant rice cooked in coconut milk and pandan leaf.
-It’s a popular food in Singapore and in other Southeast Asian countries like Malaysia where it’s considered a national dish.
+Nasi lemak refers to a beloved Malay rice dish consisting of fragrant rice cooked in coconut milk and pandan leaf.
+It’s a popular breakfast food in Singapore and in other countries like Malaysia where it’s considered a national dish.

-Nasi lemak is typically eaten for breakfast in Singapore though it’s often enjoyed throughout the day.
+Like kaya toast, nasi lemak is typically eaten for breakfast though it can be enjoyed at any time of the day.
 It’s served with a spicy sambal and a variety of garnishes like fresh cucumber slices, ikan bilis (small fried anchovies), roasted peanuts, and hard-boiled or fried egg.

-When eaten for lunch or dinner, it’s usually accompanied by heavier proteins like ayam goreng (fried chicken), sambal sotong (cuttlefish in chili), or small fried fish.
+When eaten for lunch or dinner, nasi lemak is usually accompanied by heavier proteins like ayam goreng (fried chicken), sambal sotong (cuttlefish in chili), or small fried fish.

 Depending on where it’s from, nasi lemak can exist in varying forms but in Singapore, it’s commonly found in two variations – the Singaporean Malay and Singaporean Chinese versions.

-The Singaporean Malay version is made with a sweeter, less spicy sambal and served with ikan bilis, peanuts, and an omelette or fried egg.
-The Singaporean Chinese version is served with a wider variety of sides like deep-fried drumstick, chicken franks, fish cake, curried vegetables, and tongsan luncheon meat.
+The Singaporean Malay version of nasi lemak is made with a sweeter, less spicy sambal and served with ikan bilis, peanuts, and an omelette or fried egg.
+Singaporean Chinese nasi lemak on the other hand, is served with a wider variety of sides like deep-fried drumstick, fried chicken franks, sliced fish cake, curried vegetables, and tongsan luncheon meat.

 28. Hainanese Chicken Rice

 Hainanese chicken rice is one of the most important Singaporean foods and considered by many to be a national dish.
-It refers to a dish of poached chicken and seasoned rice served with sliced cucumber and chili sauce.
+It refers to a rice dish of poached chicken and seasoned rice served with sliced cucumber and chilli sauce.

-After their British employers were forced out of Singapore during the Japanese occupation, Hainanese servant-class immigrants created the dish as an alternate source of income.
-They opened the first chicken rice restaurants in the early 1940s and the dish has since become one of the most popular hawker foods in Singapore.
+After their British employers were forced out of Singapore during the Japanese occupation, Hainanese servant-class immigrants created chicken rice as an alternate source of income.
+They opened the first chicken rice restaurants in the early 1940s and the dish has since become one of the most popular hawker center foods in Singapore.

-To prepare, whole chickens are poached at sub-boiling temperatures.
-The resulting stock is skimmed off while some of the fat and liquid, along with ginger and garlic, are used to cook the rice.
+To make Hainanese chicken rice, whole chickens are poached at sub-boiling temperatures.
+The resulting chicken stock is skimmed off while some of the fat and liquid, along with ginger and garlic, are used to cook the rice.
 The result is an oily, flavorful rice sometimes referred to as “oily rice”.